 Price: Open source tool

-KIF is an open-source test automation tool for iOS that helps you automate UI testing.
+KIF is a free test automation platform for iOS that helps you automate UI testing.
 It's easy to use and integrates well with popular continuous integration tools like Jenkins and Travis CI.

 Features of KIF: